bd808/bd808.github.com/source/_posts/2013-10-27-planning-work-in-a-sprint.markdown

 You'll reorder the list as the iteration progresses, but get started by ordering the tasks you just decomposed.

+If you only have a few features to break down, continue to do the work as a group.
+If there are quite a few to get through you can split up into appropriately skilled groups and work in parallel.
 Depending on your team and the time you have left in the meeting (two hours per week of iteration is a suggested total duration), you may have time to outline all of the features.
 You need to at least outline enough to keep the whole team occupied for the rest of today and tomorrow.

 If you have some high risk things to accomplish in the iteration try to break them down as early as you can so that someone (or some pair) can start on the tech spikes or API design or whatever sooner rather than later.
 Don't forget to put a "decompose feature X" task onto the backlog for any stories that you didn't have time to get to by the end of the time box.